mdyousufreja/nosql-challenge_reja/README.md

    - Used **update_many** to convert **latitude** and **longitude** to decimal numbers.
    - Used **update_many** to convert **RatingValu**e to integer numbers.

+## Part 3: Exploratory Analysis ##

+Eat Safe, Love has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid.